Sasisampath/snake-game-template/README.md

 <h2>Getting Started</h2>

-To play the game, simply open the link <a href="https://mohdriyaan.github.io/snake-game/">Snake-Game</a> in your web browser.
 The game will start automatically, and you can control the snake using the arrow keys on your keyboard.

 <h2>How To Play</h2>